SAP/spartacus-docs/_pages/fsa/dynamicforms/json-structure.md

 The FieldConfig contains the following properties:
 - name - Sets control name
 - required - Defines if control is required
-- disabled - Defines if control is disabled (Disabled fields are not submitted to back-end)
+- disabled - Defines if control is disabled (disabled fields are not submitted to back-end)
 - [label](#localizedstring) - Defines control label (supports localization)
 - options - Defines available options for the following input types: dropdown, radio button, checkbox
 - cssClass - Enables adding unique CSS class to the form control.
 More info can be found [here]({{ site.baseurl }}{% link _pages/fsa/dynamicforms/styling.md %})